Jerboas86/w3c-dyn-audioworklet/README.md

 - directly from faust program
 - or from a wasm module and metadata build by faust toolchains

-In both cases, everything works fine with regard to sound processing, BUT it requires to modify the Content Security Policy (CSP):
+In both cases, everything works fine with regard to sound processing, BUT it requires to modify the Content Security Policy (CSP) from:

-In the best case (generated node via wasm module), i need to modify my CSP from:

 ```
 script-src: self 'wasm-unsafe-eval';